Business License Tax

 - Do you sell products or services on consignment?

-If you are moving away please consider whether you will retain clients within the Cloverdale city limits.
+Please consider whether you will retain clients within the Cloverdale city limits.
 If so, you will need to keep your business license account current by submitting a new application.
-Check the box on the top right corner "Change of Address" and complete Sections 1 and 4 of the application and return to the City of Cloverdale, Attn: Business License Dept., PO Box 217, Cloverdale, CA 95425.
+Check the box "Change" on the the Business License Application and complete required fields.
+The application may be completed online, mailed or emailed to the addresses stated on the application .